joinemm/siniara/README.md

 > These instructions assume you already have a local MariaDB instance running and set up

-Get the source code and setup python environment using pipenv:
+Get the source code and setup python environment using poetry:
 ```
 $ git clone https://joinemm/fansite-bot
 $ cd fansite-bot
-$ pipenv install
+$ poetry install
 ```

 Fill out the `config.toml.example` with your own values and rename it to `config.toml`.